YoussefKamm/Car-Price-Predictor/README.md

 # 🚗 Car Price Predictor

 The Car Price Predictor is a **Machine Learning web application** that provides data-driven valuations for used vehicles.
 This project demonstrates a complete **data science workflow**, starting with rigorous data cleaning and preprocessing of raw automotive listings.
 A **Linear Regression** model is then trained to analyze key vehicle attributes and predict market value.
-The final model is deployed in a user-friendly web application powered by Flask and Bootstrap, allowing anyone to get instant and reliable price estimates.
+The final model is deployed in a user-friendly web application powered by **Flask** and **Bootstrap**, allowing anyone to get instant and reliable price estimates.

 ---